We interviewed a bunch of people that can help you out if you’re interested in passing the CISSP first time.

-This exam will test your knowledge in Information Security Field, it is a Kilometer wide topic and inch deep.
-Understand the domain how it will be implement it real situation rather theories only or memorization.
+This exam will test your knowledge in Information Security Field, it is a Kilometer wide topic and an inch deep.
+Understand the domain and how it will be implementing real situations rather than theories only or memorization.

 Study for at least 3 months prior to sitting.
 1 month prior to sitting for the exam answer practice questions daily.

 I studied CISSP in 2000.
-There were not much good textbook that year.
-I studied all the domains according to the given syllabus from ISC2 and tried very hard to find the related material in internet including the below text book.
+There were not many good textbooks that year.
+I studied all the domains according to the given syllabus from ISC2 and tried very hard to find the related material on the internet including the below textbook.
 I passed the CISSP in 2000.
-After starting to conduct CISSP training in 2001, I wrote a praise on the endpaper to recommend the book CISSP All-in-One Exam Guide by Shon Harris in 2002.
+After starting to conduct CISSP training in 2001, I wrote praise on the endpaper to recommend the book CISSP All-in-One Exam Guide by Shon Harris in 2002.
 After all these years of teaching until now, I still recommend this textbook.
-The book could explain security management concepts from basic, linking up other topics well, and easy to understand.
+The book could explain security management concepts from basic, linking up to other topics well, and easy to understand.
 It is the 7th Edition now.
 I do not have this book, but I think it is fine as well.

 I found the study guides to be the most helpful.
 They distilled the main information points to a more digestible form than the ISC2 CBK book.
 Practice tests are also helpful, but they can create a situation where not all information is covered, so be sure to read the material that goes along with it.